 Momyer Creek Trail to Dobbs Cabin is a 10.9 mile moderately trafficked out and back trail located near Forest Falls, California that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+The trail is primarily used for hiking and is best used from March until November.
 Dogs are also able to use this trail.